 To make working in our building as safe and as healthy as possible, we have, together with the other tenants, sent out rules for everyone working in the building.
 These rules apply to visitors as well.
 But making those rules is not that easy.
 Being a niche incubator for multiple companies with multiple dedicated rooms and spaces for specific tasks, simply requires thorough planning and action.
 In this article we’ll show you what we did.

-On the one hand we need to manage the ESA BIC Noordwijk startups and some other tenants in a business center, and deliver on site support.
-On the other hand we comply to the government’s advice to work from home as much as possible to at least September.
-Our solution: only one person of our team is present each day.
-We have our own schedule.
-Unfortunately that means we won’t see each other yet IRL for another couple of months.
+Prior to the new measures, we envisioned more people coming into the offices.
+We needed to be there for the ESA BIC Noordwijk startups and some other tenants in a business center, and deliver (on site) support.
+On the other hand we needed to comply to the government’s advice to work from home as much as possible to at least September.
+Our solution at that time: only one person of our team is present each day.

-So how are we dealing with COVID-19 in the entire SBIC building?
-Here are the basic rules for everyone in the building:
+Now, how are we dealing with COVID-19 in the entire SBIC building?
+With the measures of September 28 and October 13 in mind, still, there will be some people around, as there are other tenants, cleaners, people coming in to pick up stuff etc. So here are the basic rules for everyone in the building:

 - Keep your distance from each other (min.
 1,5 meter)